 The performance of memory system is measured by average access time [3].
-In order to implement XIP functionality, the average access time of NAND flash memory should be comparable to that of other memories such as NOR, SRAM and SDRAM.
-Though average memory access time is a good metric for performance evaluation, worst-case handling, or cache miss handling is another problem in practical view since most mobile systems such as cellular phones include time-critical interrupt handling for call processing.
-For instance, if the time-critical interrupt occurs during cache miss handling, the system may not satisfy the given deadline and to make it worse, it may lose data or connection.
-Another consideration in NAND XIP is to manage bad blocks because bad blocks cause discontinuous memory space, which is intolerable for code execution.
+In order to implement XIP functionality, the average access time of NAND flash should be comparable to that of other memories such as NOR, SRAM and SDRAM.
+Though average memory access time is a good metric for performance evaluation, worst-case handling, or cache miss handling is another problem in practical view since most mobile systems such as cellular phones include time-critical interrupt handling such as call processing.
+For instance, if the time-critical interrupt occurs during cache miss handling, the system may not satisfy given deadline and to make it worse, it may lose data or connection.
+The third aspect to be considered in NAND XIP is to manage bad blocks, which are inherent in NAND flash memory because bad blocks cause discontinuous memory space, which is intolerable for code execution.